-The latest “Living the Dream” TV advert provides an irresistible sampling of some of California’s most amazing settings.
-From paddleboarding on the crystal-clear waters of Lake Tahoe to sizing up your shot at the seventh hole at Pebble Beach Golf Links, the featured destinations deliver bucket list-worthy experiences in breathtaking settings.
-Ready to start exploring?
-Good.
-We’ll tell you more about these incredible places—including the mysterious castle structure in Laguna Beach and the dunes near Pismo Beach—and give you tips on how to include them in your next trip to California.
+The latest “Living the Dream” commercial gives a snapshot of some of California’s most aspirational settings.
+From paddle boarding on the crystal-clear waters of Lake Tahoe to golfing on the famous Pebble Beach Golf Links seventh holes, the featured destinations are exactly what bucket lists are made of.We take you deeper into how to find these incredible places—like the mysterious castle structure in Laguna Beach or the dunes near Pismo Beach—and give tips on how to include them in your next trip to the Golden State.

-Lake Tahoe’s crystal-clear blue waters are what standup paddleboarders’ dreams are made of.
-With 72 miles of coastline and an abundance of SUP rental outfitters, paddling is easy and accessible.
-Some resorts, like The Ritz Carlton Lake Tahoe, offer standup paddleboarding or kayaking tours (plus instruction) for all levels.
+Lake Tahoe’s crystal-clear blue waters are what stand-up paddle boarders’ dreams are made of.
+With 115 km of coastline and an abundance of SUP rental outfitters, paddling is easy and accessible.
+Some resorts, like The Ritz Carlton Lake Tahoe, offer stand-up paddle boarding or kayaking tours (plus instruction) for all levels.
 Truckee’s Tahoe Adventure Company leads full moon and sunset paddles, as well as guided tours for everything from mountain biking to rock climbing.
 If you’re an experienced paddler, it’s not hard to find a launching site—there are 30 around the lake—where you can just hop in and go.

 Malibu Beach may be a part of Los Angeles County, but it feels worlds away from the bustle of Hollywood—which is part of the reason celebrities retreat to this picturesque beach community 30 minutes from downtown.
 You can’t go wrong with a day at any of Malibu’s beaches, but each has a distinct appeal.
-Near the Malibu Pier is surfer-favourite Surfrider Beach, where you can catch a 300-yard ride on the three-point break.
-The pier is home to a surf museum, board rentals, boat tours, and Malibu Farms, a restaurant with organic eats that’s a favourite of local Gabrielle Reece.
-Explore the tidepools at Leo Carrillo State Park; find the sea caves at El Matador State Beach; picnic and sunbathe at Zuma Beach; and surf, dive, and fish from Point Dume State Beach.
+Near the Malibu Pier is surfer-favourite Surfrider Beach, where you can catch a 275 meter ride on the three-point break.
+The pier is home to a surf museum, board rentals, boat tours and Malibu Farms, a restaurant with organic eats that’s a favourite of local Gabrielle Reece.
+Explore the tide pools at Leo Carrillo State Park; find the sea caves at El Matador State Beach; picnic and sunbathe at Zuma Beach; and surf, dive and fish from Point Dume State Beach.
 Malibu’s beaches are also prime locations for spotting grey whales during their migration from December to mid-April.

 The $50 Tour and Tasting includes a walk through the otherworldly—perhaps even Dr. Seuss-like—English gardens, a visit to the Chardonnay cellars, and a seated tasting of specially selected wines.
 For $100, visitors get a true VIP experience, climbing aboard a six-wheel-drive Pinzgauer and exploring the breathtaking environs and soaking in the panoramic views.
 The Vineyard Tour and Tasting, as it is known, culminates in an over-the-top tasting at Pino Solo, an iconic tree located at what seems like the top of the world.

 You only have to drive 15 minutes from downtown Santa Cruz to find yourself surrounded by California redwoods at Henry Cowell Redwoods State Park.
 It’s home to more than 40 acres of old-growth redwood trees, the tallest of which tops out at 277 feet tall and measures 16 feet wide.
-Here, you can go horseback riding, camp, swim, and hike on 30 miles of trails.
-(For even more expansive redwood groves, go 20 miles north to Big Basin Redwoods State Park.)
+Here, you can go horseback riding, camp, swim and hike on 50 km of trails.
+(For even more expansive redwood groves, go 32 km north to Big Basin Redwoods State Park.)

-If you only have an hour, walk the flat .8-mile Redwood Grove Loop Trail to learn about the unique ecosystem and history of the park.
-If you have a full day, take the Cowell Highlights Loop, which takes you to the visitor’s centre and the 805-foot-high Observation Deck, which offers vistas of Monterey Bay.
+If you only have an hour, walk the flat 1 km Redwood Grove Loop Trail to learn about the unique ecosystem and history of the park.
+If you have a full day, take the Cowell Highlights Loop, which takes you to the visitor’s center and the 805-foot-high Observation Deck, which offers vistas of Monterey Bay.

 At the base of a cliff on Laguna Beach’s secluded Victoria Beach sits a mysterious 60-foot landmark named “La Tour”—nicknamed “Pirate Tower” by locals.
 Erected in 1926, the concrete castle-like structure was built to house a wooden spiral staircase connecting the beach to a house on the top of the bluff.
 The residence, called the “Norman House,” was built as a summer getaway for state senator William Edward Brown and his family, with architecture inspired by the classic castles and storybook homes he saw during a post-World War I trip to France.
 In the 1940s, Brown sold the house to a retired Naval officer who was known to dress as a pirate and hide coins in the tower for neighbourhood kids to find—hence the tower’s nickname.